gnadgnaoh/BShieldExperimentation/docs/DETECTION.md

 **Reference link:** <https://vneid.gov.vn/shield-warning?code=1>

 This error occurs when you install unsigned app or modified app.
-For patch app developers, currently I can't find anyways so your you can try but it may tough to make it working.
+For patch app developers, currently I can't find any ways to make it working.
+So you can try, but it will be tough to make it working.

 **Solution:** Remove the modified, unsigned app from your system and install from Google Play.